CapricanDRJ/witchers_shakespeare/index.md

 A noble aim, perhaps, yet steeped in crimson tide,

-Thou'st razed our very past, where Watchers once did confide!
+Thou'st razed our very past, where Witchers once did confide!

 How can we trust thy hand to guide us through the night,